 Sometimes, a veteran will file claims for all of his current medical diagnoses in the hopes that one or more will be found to be service connected.
 A veterans law attorney will often determine which specific claims are worth developing based upon the evidence of record before filing an appeal.

 Likewise, when it comes to claims for an increased rating on a service connected condition it might be better to submit your claim through your representative.
 Some ratings do not go up to 100 percent.
 You may already be receiving the maximum schedular rating and filing such a claim would not result in any additional benefit.
 However, your attorney may be able to give you advice on alternative means on increasing your combined rating, especially if you are not currently working due to your service-connected disabilities.

 If you have received an unfavorable rating decision from the VA, we may be able to help you construct a successful appeal.
-Contact the Berry Law Firm today for a free consultation.
+Contact the Berry Law today for a free consultation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.